Civic Club selects February Girl of the Month

 She is a member of the National Honor Society, president of the Book Club, a majorette in the band and a food bank volunteer.

-Outside of school, she is an altar server at St. Hugh Catholic Church and works and Dunkin’ Donuts.
+Outside of school, she is an altar server at St. Hugh Catholic Church and works at Dunkin’ Donuts.

 Matyus, daughter of Jason and Crystal Matyus, will attend Bridgewater College in Virginia to pursue a four-year degree in business.